 Dr Cynthia Maung, founder of Mae Tao Clinic, delivered her 2013 City of Sydney Peace Prize Lecture at Sydney Town Hall on Wednesday 6 November, where she appeared in conversation with Mary Kostakidis.
 On 7 November she received the Prize from Lord Mayor Clover Moore at the University of Sydney’s MacLaurin Hall.

-Dr Maung, ethnic Karen, fled her native Burma during the pro-democracy uprising of 1988 and set up the Mae Tao Clinic on the Thai-Burmese border, where each year 700 staff treat over 150,000 people including refugees, migrant workers and orphans.
-Dr Maung has advanced the cause of peace in the AsiaPacific region and upheld the best humanitarian and ethical traditions of the medical profession.
+Dr Cynthia Maung, an ethnic Karen, fled her native Burma during the pro-democracy uprising of 1988 and set up the Mae Tao Clinic on the Thai-Burmese border.
+Each year 700 staff treat over 150,000 people including refugees, migrant workers and orphans.
+Dr Maung has advanced the cause of peace in the Asia Pacific region and upheld the best humanitarian and ethical traditions of the medical profession.